+Section 3.
+Based on the findings of fact set forth in Section 1 of this ordinance, the Council finds and declares that this ordinance is a public emergency ordinance, which shall take effect immediately and is necessary for the protection of the public health, safety, and welfare.

 Section 4.
-Based on the findings of fact set forth in Section 1 of this ordinance, the Council finds and declares that this ordinance is a public emergency ordinance, which shall take effect immediately and is necessary for the protection of the public health, safety, and welfare.

-Section 5.
-By reason of the findings set out in Section 1, and the emergency that is hereby declared to exist, this ordinance shall become effective immediately upon its passage by a 3/4 vote of the Council and its approval by the Mayor, as provided by Article 4, subsection 1.1 of the Charter of the City.
+By reason of t the findings set out in Section , and the emergency that is hereby dec clared to

+exist, t his ordinance shall becon ne effective immediately upon its passage by a 3/4 vote of the Counci il and its

+approv val by the Mayor, as provi ded by Artic cle 4, subsection 1. l of the Charter of the City.

-Passed by a 3/4 vote of all the members of the City Council the day of day of , 2020.
+Passed by a 3/4 vote of a all members of the City Counci l the day of

-, 2020, and signed by me in open session in authentication of its passage this
+2020, and s igned by me in ope en session in authentication of its passa age this

+day of , 2020.

 President of the City Council

+A 1 - C 2020

-Approved by me this day of , 2020.
+Approved by me this day 01 , 2020.

 Jenny A. Durkan, Mayor

 Filed by me this day of , 2020.